badgeir/llmio/README.md

 ### Batched execution

-The Agent class is stateless, allowing you to safely use `asyncio.gather` to execute multiple messages in parallel.
+Since the `Agent` class is stateless, you can safely execute multiple messages in parallel using `asyncio.gather`.

 ``` python
 async def main() -> None: